 Sea planes on destroyers.
 Seaplanes were so valuable aboard battleships and cruisers for scouting, anti-submarine and communications that five destroyers were ordered to be equipped to carry them in May 1940.
 The idea turned out to be impractical and several planned installations were canceled and those installed were ordered removed in Oct 1943.

 Athwartship, hanger deck catapults.
-Those authorized for installation on 11 Essex class carriers (six installed) intended for launching scout planes without interfering with flight deck operations.
+Authorized for installation on 11 Essex class carriers (six installed) intended for launching scout planes without interfering with flight deck operations.
 Most were removed and replaced with a second flight deck catapult.
 Hornet II (CV-12) retained hers.

 Towed Fighters.
 The idea was to increase the range of small planes.
 Two F4F's hooked to tow lines streamed behind a twin-engine Army A-20, cut their engines and were towed for an hour at 180 knots at 7,000 feet on 10May42.

 Cruise Missiles.
 TV guided assault bombs were under development

 from before US entry into the war.
 They never made it into combat

 although tests were successful as early as April 1942.